krish262626/robo-advisor-backend/README.md

 ## 📌 Production-Level Improvements

-🔹 Database Integration
+🔹 **Authentication & User Context**
+Example: JWT-based authentication
+Value: Securely identifies users, allows linking orders to specific users, and enables user-specific order history and access control.

+🔹**Database Integration**
 Example: PostgreSQL / MongoDB
 Value: Enables data persistence, indexing, and scalable querying.

-🔹 Logging & Monitoring
+🔹 **Logging & Monitoring**
 For this assessment, a lightweight response-time logger is implemented.
 In a production environment, this can be extended with:

-Structured logging (Winston / Pino)
+- Structured logging (Winston / Pino)

-Centralized monitoring and observability (Prometheus / Grafana)
+- Centralized monitoring and observability (Prometheus / Grafana)

 These were intentionally scoped out to keep the assessment focused on core business logic and API design, as no infrastructure setup was required.

 ## 📌 Assumptions
 ✔ In-memory storage is acceptable